The Structured Products Law Review: Finland

 As previously mentioned, more than half of all Finnish-issued structured products are offered publicly, and it is very commonplace to list the products, often on Nasdaq Helsinki list or Nasdaq First North (for certain structured leveraged products).
 In some cases, Finnish issuers may seek listing in, for example, Ireland or Luxembourg.
 However, the focus of this chapter is domestic listing.

 Issuers will have to prepare a prospectus in accordance with the EU Prospectus Regulation5 either if the securities they offer are offered to the public or listed on a stock exchange.
 As of July 2019, the minimum threshold for triggering the prospectus requirement is €8 million.
 However, there is a possibility to publish a prospectus also in relation to offers between €1 million and €8 million.
 These offers are subject to more lenient requirements.
 If an offering and securities are not listed, the offer may still be subject to the pan-European prospectus exemptions.
-The most common of these are the offering of securities to less than 150 persons, or only to qualified persons in addition to the maximum of 150 other investors, or if the minimum initial subscription value or nominal value is at least €100,000.
+The most common of these are the offering of securities to fewer than 150 persons, or only to qualified persons in addition to the maximum of 150 other investors, or if the minimum initial subscription value or nominal value is at least €100,000.
 The prospectus and post-offering disclosure regimes are well settled, and there are no major uncertainties in the process of drafting.
 However, some of the new EU prospectus requirements implemented in July 2019 have resulted in a need to re-evaluate structured products disclosures.
 These concern the more detailed rules for the prospectus summary, and the new, more security and issuer-specific risk descriptions.
 Furthermore, the new possibility to file the universal registration document every financial year has eased consecutive offerings of structured products, and shortened in a number of cases the approval process of a prospectus to five working days.
 This may prove to be especially useful for frequent issuers of structured products.

 In practice, for a large part of the structured products offered and distributed by the institutions active in Finland (mostly banks) that are listed on Nasdaq Helsinki, the offering will exceed the minimum thresholds and the issuer, therefore, will have a prospectus approved by the FSA, and publish it after approval.
 The EU securities legislation enables the use of a base prospectus, which is often the most common choice of issuers.
 They will supplement the base prospectus with a pricing supplement and a summary in connection with individual offerings.
 All of the prospectus filings and the documentation are available on the FSA website.

-In addition to the documents required by the securities legislation, issuers will have to supplement the materials with a key investor information document (KIID), which in practice all issuers of structured products will have to prepare when offering such products to retail customers.6 This requirement and the risk definitions of the KIID legislation have caused, especially during 2018, some concern among issuers that the statutory risk categories do not correctly reflect the underlying risk, which statutory category may also result in differing categorisations for similar products.
+In addition to the documents required by the securities legislation, issuers will have to supplement the materials with a key investor information document (KIID), which in practice all issuers of structured products will have to prepare when offering such products to retail customers.6 This requirement and the risk definitions of the KIID legislation have caused some concern among issuers that the statutory risk categories do not correctly reflect the underlying risk, which statutory category may also result in differing categorisations for similar products.
 KIIDs will have to be given to investors in good time before the investors become bound by a planned transaction.
 Although the FSA has issued a statement that an English KIID may be approved in certain situations, due to existing case law, issuers and distributors should be very attentive to the clarity and contents of a KIID and the additional investment advice, a risk that may be pronounced when using a foreign language document.

 In practice, Finnish issuers of structured products are banks.
 However, they can also be, inter alia, investment services companies, which means that they will have to have an investment services licence to be able to offer services in Finland.
 Technically, portfolio management, trading in own account, brokerage and equivalent activities in relation to structured products can also be carried out by alternative investment funds and UCITS management companies.
-Irrespective of the issuer and the distributor, the Finnish Investment Services Act8 regulates, inter alia, product governance, customer categorisation, conflict situations and inducements relating to structured products.
-The relevant Finnish law is based on the EU MiFID legislation,9 which due to its recent further harmonisation is similar to the EU rules.
+Irrespective of the issuer and the distributor, the Finnish Investment Services Act8 regulates, inter alia, product governance, customer categorisation, conflict situations and inducements relating to structured products.9 The relevant Finnish law is based on the EU MiFID legislation,10 which due to its recent further harmonisation is similar to the EU rules.
 Some of these are discussed in the next section.

 There is no notable case law concerning the offering of specifically structured products.
 However, the FSA has shown considerable interest in suitability analysis and know your customer (KYC) requirements as well as documentation requirements and defects in relation to structured products and financial advice concerning structured products.
 In 2015 and 2016, the FSA investigated several banks and how they fulfilled their duties in relation to KYC regulations and obligations to assess the suitability of certain investment products in their investment services operations.
 The FSA ended up issuing fines and public warnings to four of the biggest banks, with the largest individual fine being €1 million.
 Deficiencies were found especially in the offering of structured products to elderly investors who were incapable of assessing the related risks, in documentation and in the actual carrying out of the suitability analysis.
 The FSA also emphasised the lack of adequate conflict management measures at some of the companies.
 Following extensive FSA intervention, we have seen especially that the sales measures, disclosure and suitability analysis of various market participants have strengthened.
 Furthermore, the FSPA also places increased emphasis on the promotion of good conduct in the markets.
 The FSA seems to be very attentive to the issuance and offering procedures in relation to structured products and, especially after the implementation of the more stringent and detailed MiFID II rules in Finland, the compliance function of structured products issuance and sales will have to be duly managed and always well documented.

 The International Organization of Securities Commissions recommendations on retail structured products are reflected in Finnish law through the recent changes in EU financial services legislation.
-Furthermore, the bank capital and liquidity rules relevant especially in the valuation and risk assessment of structured products are a part of the EU banking and financial services legislation, which is harmonised within the EU, including Finland.
+Furthermore, the bank capital and liquidity rules relevant, especially in the valuation and risk assessment of structured products, are a part of the EU banking and financial services legislation, which is harmonised within the EU, including Finland.